On this page

 Control of case

-Exclude cases from school, childcare or workplace until 5 days after the onset of glandular swelling or until swelling goes down (whichever is sooner).
+Exclude cases from school, childcare or workplace for 5 days or until swelling goes down (whichever is sooner).
 Advise parents to keep the child away from other children and susceptible adults for the period of exclusion.

 Control of contacts

-Close contacts of all cases who have not received two doses of MMR vaccine should be encouraged to be immunised (provided no contraindications exist), although this may not prevent mumps occurring.
-Immunoglobulin is not effective in preventing mumps.
+Close contacts of all cases who have not received 2 doses of MMR vaccine should be encouraged to get immunised, provided there are no contraindications.
+While this may not prevent mumps from occurring, it can reduce likelihood of infection upon future exposures.
+Immunoglobulin is not an effective post-exposure prophylaxis measure and is not recommended for contacts.

 Control of environment